 Information Commissioner’s Office

-If we’re unable to resolve your complaint to your satisfaction, you can make a complaint to the Information Commissioner's Office (ICO).
+If we are not able to resolve your complaint to your satisfaction, make a complaint to the Information Commissioner's Office (ICO).